SanderMertens/flecs/docs/Relations.md

 Scopes are the mechanism that ensure contents of a module are created as children of the module, without having to explicitly add the module as a parent.

 ## Relation properties
-Relations can be assigned properties that change the way they are treated by flecs.
-Properties are modelled as components, tags and relations that you can add to the relation entity.
+Relation properties are tags that can be added to relations to modify their behavior.

-### Relation cleanup properties
+### Cleanup properties
-When either the relation or object entity of a relation is deleted, by default all of the instances of the relation are removed from the store.
+Cleanup properties determine what happens when a component, tag, relation or relation object is deleted.
+The default behavior is that all instances of the deleted id will be removed.
 Consider the following example:

 ```c
 ecs_entity_t Likes = ecs_new_id(world);